tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 “No!”

 Beck grabs Caleb’s bag, snarling, and Caleb slaps her hands away.
-She bites him, and he yelps and then they begin to slap-fight one another.
+She bites him, and he yelps and they start slap-fighting one another.

 Beck grabs the bag again and snatches it from Caleb gleefully.
 She sticks her tongue out at him and opens it, and then pulls out a notebook, frowning.